michaellasky/react-formguards/README.md

 ## The Solution

 react-formguards is powerful and very easy to use.
-Simple or complex validation rules can be declaratively defined with only &lt;FormGuard&gt; tags.
+Simple or complex validation rules can be declaratively defined with only &lt;FormGuard /&gt; tags.
 Just add FormGuards and you're done!

 ## Install